Imtiaz-laskar/Imtiaz-laskar/README.md

 ## Writing

-I write about AI, digital rights, online safety, platform governance, and emerging technology risks — exploring how technology, policy, and human systems interact.
+I write about AI, digital rights, and anything that makes me think harder about how the world works.

 [Read on Medium →](https://medium.com/@imtiaz.laskar96)